 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Down, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-I'm Greg Jarrett of the Fox News Channel filling in for Sean today.
+I'm Greg Jarrett of the Fox News channel filling in for Sean today.

-Fire the prosecutor investigating the company where my son sits on the board of directors.
+Fire the prosecutor investigating the company where my son sits on the board of directors or you're not going to get a billion dollars in American aid.

-Sean loves to call him quid pro quote Joe.
+Sean loves to call him quid pro quo Joe, and that is quite apropos.

 Hunter Biden was paid 12 times that amount.